nastyh/GridSearchHelper/README.md

 # GridSearchHelper
- Class that allows to run GridSearch for several models at a time.
+ Class that allows to run [GridSearchCV()](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html#sklearn.model_selection.GridSearchCV) for several models at a time.
+It reduces the amount of manual work involved and requires to pass models and parameters only once.

  ## Table of Content
  1. Summary